jasonqiu98/GRAIL-artifact/README.md

-# GRAIL: Checking Isolation Violations with Graph Queries
+# Testing Distributed Database Isolation through Anti-Pattern Detection (thesis version)

-Artifact of GRAph-based Isolation Level checking (GRAIL): graph query-based isolation checkers
+A graph-based isolation checker based on ArangoDB

-Note: We present the experimental results in HTML files listed in [`GRAIL-experiments`](./GRAIL-experiments/)
+Note: We present the experimental results in HTML files listed in [`thesis-experiments`](./thesis-experiments/).
+Checkers are under the path [`go-graph-checker`](./go-graph-checker/)

-- ArangoDB-Cycle, ArangoDB-SP & ArangoDB-Pregel: in this repo, under the path [`go-graph-checker`](./go-graph-checker/)
+## Collect histories

-- Neo4j-APOC & Neo4j-GDS-SCC: in the repo [`pbt-benchmark`](https://github.com/JINZhao2000/pbt-benchmark)
+We use [`jepsen.arangodb`](https://github.com/jasonqiu98/jepsen.arangodb) to list histories, and [`jepsen.arangodb.single`](https://github.com/jasonqiu98/jepsen.arangodb.single) to collect register histories.

 ## Set up the checker